frob/frob.github.com/content/posts/2015-09-18-modern-drupal7-site-building-tools.md

 ## [Bootstrap Theme](https://www.drupal.org/project/bootstrap)

-Bootstap is a fine front-end framework, and if you are building a site for boostrap developers then this is the place to go.
+Bootstrap is a fine front-end framework, and if you are building a site for Bootstrap developers then this is the place to go.
 I like to use [Bootstrap Library](https://www.drupal.org/project/bootstrap_library) for actually adding the Boostrap code.

 ## [jQuery Update](https://www.drupal.org/project/jquery_update)

 Drupal 7 is not the new hotness.
 It is the old standard.
-As such the libraries that where once newish when Drupal 7 was released are not so newish.
+As such the libraries that were once newish when Drupal 7 was released are not so newish.
 They are in-fact very old indeed now.
 This will be an issue when attempting to use new js libraries and plugins that require new versions of jQuery.

 To this end, I use jQuery update.
 It is simple, it allows the site-builder to pick a version of jQuery to use with a theme.
 It also facilitates loading that version from a CDN and the loading of the jQuery migrate module.